 Devon based GRIN which provides targeted funding advice and bid writing support as well as the opportunity to subscribe to its funding email alert service.

-As well as our own Dartmoor Communities Fund and the ‘Just Do It’ small grant scheme, you could try Lottery funding through Awards for All, the Devon Community Foundation or the locality funds from your Devon County Councillor for small grants.
+You could try Lottery funding through Awards for All, the Devon Community Foundation or the locality funds from your Devon County Councillor for small grants.